 Make the honey balsamic dressing

-- In a mason jar, combine the balsamic vinegar, olive oil, minced garlic, honey, dijon mustard, and salt and pepper to taste.
+- In a mason jar, combine all the honey balsamic dressing ingredients.
 Seal the mason jar with the lid and shake vigorously until evenly combined (emulsified).
 Set aside.

 Prep and grill the peaches

-- Grill the peaches: Preheat grill to high heat (it needs to be hot to minimize sticking).
+- Grill the peaches: Preheat grill to medium-high heat (it needs to be hot to minimize sticking) and oil the grates.
 Brush the sliced peaches on both sides with some olive oil.
 Grill each side for 2-3 minutes, undisturbed to allow grill marks to develop.
 Once ready, transfer to a plate.
 Tip: To flip the peaches, use a thin spatula and lift the peach from underneath to preserve the grill marks.
 Try not to use tongs.

 Assemble the salad